mapbox/node-cpp-skel/docs/extended-tour.md

 # Walkthrough example code

-This skeleton includes a few examples of how you might design your application (insert link to each in API.md).
-We'll runthough reasons why you'd design your code in a variety of ways:
+This skeleton includes a few examples of how you might design your application, including standalone functions and creating Objects/Classes.
+Both the synchronous and asynchronous versions of each are included to give an iterative example of what the progression from sync to async looks like.
+Let's run through reasons why you'd design your code in these ways:
 1. Standalone function
 2. Standalone asynchronous function
 3. Object/Class